epklein/epklein.github.io/_posts/2022Q4/2022-10-08-effective-communication.md

 ---
 title: Effective Communication
-categories: [Leadership, People Skills, VTEX Way]
+categories: [Leadership, People Skills]
-tags: [Communication]
+tags: [Communication, VTEX Way]
 ---

 The way we communicate with other people has a big impact on the effectiveness of the message we want to deliver.